OBDS-Training/Help/content/en/docs/conda/environments/index.md

 The `mamba install` command can be used to install packages in the active environment exactly as in the `base` environment.

-For instance, the most recent version of the `python` and `r-base` package available in the configured Conda channels can be installed as follows:
+For instance, the most recent version of the `python` and `r-base` packages available can be installed as follows:

 ```bash
 mamba install python r-base